debangeedas/PodcastGen/replit.md

 # PodcastGen - AI Podcast Generator

 ## Overview
 PodcastGen is a mobile app that creates podcasts from search queries.
 Users enter a topic they want to learn about, and the app uses AI (OpenAI GPT-4 and TTS) to generate engaging podcast content.
-Supports both single focused episodes and multi-episode series for broader topics.
+Features a conversational AI interface that asks clarifying questions before generating, and supports both single focused episodes and multi-episode series for broader topics.

 ## Tech Stack
 - **Framework**: Expo (React Native)